 Thursday's discussion on gender in Balkan fairy tales added

-fairytale opening of Red Dawns festival in Wednesday by
+to fairytale opening of Red Dawns festival in Wednesday by

-theoretical frame and background.
+providing with theoretical frame and background.
 Lilijana

-Burcar explained how fairy tales which
+Burcar explained how fairy tales which challenge the binary

-construction of masculinity and femininity were
+construction of masculinity and femininity were told by

 women in literary saloon in Ludvik XIV palace as a direct